 For example, I wish I’d sent a message like this to a few old colleagues after the first round of layoffs at my company:

 How are you doing?
 That campaign you shared on LinkedIn last week looked really awesome.
 But you always were the graphics wizard at the office.
-I’m starting to think about making a job move and I’d love to grab a drink and talk about your experience working at Company X.
+I’m starting to think about making a job move and I’d love to [grab a drink, schedule a Zoom call, or another way you like to catch up] and talk about your experience working at [Company X].

-I’m free most nights after 7 PM, let me know if any work for you in the next few week or two.
+I’m free most nights after 7 PM, let me know if any work for you in the next few weeks.

 Looking forward to catching up,